 Removing Users From The Local Administrators Group

-Learn how to remove admin rights from users & to understand the options available for modifying local group membership of your clients in this post.
+Learn how to remove admin rights from users and to understand the options available for modifying local group membership of your clients in this post.
 If you have hundreds – or even thousands – of desktops, it is not feasible to do this manually.
 Fortunately, Microsoft provides two mechanisms in Group Policy to manage local group membership.
 The first is a Group Policy extension called Restricted Groups.
 Restricted Groups allows you to overwrite the existing local group with what you have configured in the Group Policy setting.
 The other option is within Group Policy Preferences.
 The Local Users and Groups extension allows you to modify the local group membership without overwriting the existing groups.
 Additionally, Microsoft offers a tool called LAPS, (Local Administrator Password Solution).
-When a particular scenario is more complex than these allow, scripts can be used to address these.
+When a particular scenario is more complex than these allow, scripts can be used to address as well.

 Before we get into the details, let’s discuss why you are removing admin rights in the first place.
 On the surface, it is as straightforward as saying, “Ah, users with unnecessary admin rights is bad, Jason”.
 This is a simple enough, and a quite accurate statement.
 But if it were that easy, it would already be done, and you wouldn’t need to be reading this post.
 More likely, a security initiative has prompted you to move to a least privilege model and/or better manage administrative accounts on endpoints.

 The first step is understanding where administrative access exists.
 It will be good to have a baseline to refer to, and find any rogue or forgotten access.
-BeyondTrust offers a freeware tool called the PowerBroker Privilege Discovery and Reporting Tool (or DART for short) to get you started.
-DART will help reveal privileges not only on your Windows assets, but also for Mac, Linux and Unix throughout your organization.
+BeyondTrust offers a free tool called the PowerBroker Privilege Discovery and Reporting Tool (DART) to get you started.
+DART will help reveal privileges not only on your Windows assets, but also for Mac, Linux, and Unix throughout your organization.
 Below are a couple handy reports generated by DART.

 Restricted Groups can be configured by opening a GPO and navigating to the following location: